 A sombre weekend is sometimes really useful and sometimes really difficult.
 I listened to ethereal soundscapes as the sun slowly ebbed away.
 I made tea and watched words blend upon its surface.
 It’s the kind of combination that can fuel anything, and thus it demands a lot more of me.

-What the quietude has allowed is a quiet reassessment of the use of the public.
-Public and private are an emblematic dichotomy; yet they are not straightforward opposites, and the way in which each works to our sensibilities is quite different.
+The quietude has allowed a quiet reassessment of the use of the public.
+Public and private are a dichotomy, yet not straightforward opposites.

 The public sphere feeds incessantly upon ‘ego’.
 And, of course, boxing is extraordinary in this capacity.
 But ‘public’ is, after all, a collective extension of ourselves.
-Hubris supported by sublime performance is often regarded as commendable.
-Had Haye been victorious, perhaps we would be talking about bravery and heroism rather than riling at stupidity.
-Actions can easily determine whether words place somebody on the right or wrong side of the confidence/arrogance divide.
+Hubris supported by performance is often commendable.
+Bravery.
+Confidence.
+Heroism.
+Hubris without it – stupidity.
+It’s the context that determines whether words are placed on the right or wrong side of the divide.

-The private is, in a sense, far more perplexing.
-It demands more effort, leaves more silence, and provokes more unanswered questions than the public does.
-The private requires tailoring oneself, and having to think about communication more.
-It’s easy to be forgotten, and that’s more dispiriting than it may sometimes appear.
+The private is more perplexing.
+It demands more effort, leaves more silence, and provokes more unanswered questions.
+The private requires its own confidence and more thought about communication.
+It’s easy to be forgotten, but it also carries the power to be memorable or needed.

-It has become increasingly difficult to engage with people privately.
-And, because so much depends on the public, I find myself drawn in sometimes in the effort to adapt.
-For sure, ‘publicness’ has considerable benefits.
-One cannot easily impart a personality or demonstrate sociability through silence and reclusiveness.
+It has become increasingly difficult to engage privately.
+‘Publicness’ has considerable benefits in a digital environment, and one cannot easily impart a personality or demonstrate sociability through silence.

 For this author, the most challenging negotiation between public and private has not changed: the quest for private sovereignty.
-The only pride I can build is in my own principles, and in private acts of sacrifice that I have made.
-To divulge these, which may (or may not) afford me a little credit, would only destroy what made them special.
-Dignity is only of reward when there is no posterior remorse over the suffering it brings.
-It’s possibly the most private thing there is to hold.
+The pride I build is in my own principles, and in private acts.
+To divulge them, which may (or may not) afford me a little credit, would only destroy what made them special.
+Dignity is possibly the most private thing there is to hold.